 Most people, however, lack these qualities.
-They want success in their life, but they want it the easy way: they are not ready to sacrifice much of themselves, whether that is time or effort or whatsoever is needed.
-Naturally, such people give up trying quickly and accept ‘defeat.’
-Such people usually find themselves to fail at anything, but surprisingly they rarely hold themselves responsible for their failure.
-They usually blame people or situations, afraid to admit that they have failed mainly because they have not persisted enough towards their desired end and are not patient enough to keep themselves going.
+They want success in their lives, but they want it the easy way — they are not ready to sacrifice much of themselves, whether that is time or effort or whatsoever is needed.
+Naturally, they give up quickly and accept ‘defeat.’

 Here is a short story about scientist and inventor Thomas Edison, who happened to see his own laboratory aflame:

 In 1914 a fire broke out in Thomas Edison’s laboratory.
 Machinery worth millions and all the papers pertaining to his lifelong research were burnt to ashes.
 Hearing of this tragedy his son Charles came looking for him and he found him standing by the side enjoying the leaping flames.
 On seeing Charles, Edison said to him: “Where is Your mother?
 Go find her and bring her here quickly; such a sight she will never see again!”

 The next day, walking amidst the ashes of his hopes and dreams, the 67 year-old inventor said: “What benefit there is in destruction!
 All our mistakes have been burnt to ashes, thank God!
 Now we can begin afresh, all over again!”